Phased-Array Laser Power Beaming from Cislunar Space to the Lunar Surface: Illustrative Example: Near-Rectilinear Halo Orbit (NRHO)

-\item While implementing a coherent phased array with a \(2.00\,\text{m}\) effective diameter at NRHO involves substantial engineering complexity (e.g., maintaining beam coherence and alignment across multiple sub-apertures), the fundamental advantage of reduced divergence—and thus increased received flux—remains significant. \end{enumerate}
+Key observations for the NRHO case include: (1) A \(0.20\,\text{m}\) aperture produces an effective flux of approximately \(56\,\text{W/m}^{2}\), delivering roughly \(15\,\text{W}\) of net electrical power to a lunar receiver of area \(0.5\,\text{m}^{2}\).
+(2) Increasing the effective aperture to \(2.00\,\text{m}\) reduces the far-field spot area by a factor of \(100\).
+Thus, the lunar surface flux increases dramatically to \(\sim5600\,\text{W/m}^{2}\), enhancing the net electrical power received to \(\sim1540\,\text{W}\).
+(3) While implementing a coherent phased array with a \(2.00\,\text{m}\) effective diameter at NRHO involves substantial engineering complexity (e.g., maintaining beam coherence and alignment across multiple sub-apertures), the fundamental advantage of reduced divergence---and thus increased received flux---remains significant.

 This illustrative example highlights the considerable advantage of employing phased-array transmitters with large effective apertures for lunar laser power beaming missions, greatly surpassing the performance achievable by conventional single-aperture designs.